Optical Readout of Reconfigurable Layered Magnetic Domain Structure in CrSBr: Results

+In multilayer CrSBr flakes such as the 20\,nm sample shown in Figure \ref{fig2}, which consists of 25 individual layers, the iMS regime is particularly rich.
+An analogous behaviour is observed for thicker flakes as well (see Supplementary Information).
+Successive subsets of layers can flip nearly independently from AFM to FM or vice versa, giving rise to many possible layered magnetic-domain configurations and turning the system into an optical analogue of an artificial superlattice \cite{Yablonovitch1987PRL_PBG, Fink1998Science_DBR, Dufferwiel2015NatCommun_vdWCavity,Sciesiek2020CommsMaterialsCoupledCavities, Zhao2023NatCommun_vdWSuperlattice}.

-Previous studies have identified several excitonic resonances in CrSBr, including energetically close-lying bulk excitons and a surface-confined state \cite{shao2025}.
-The microscopic origin of the experimentally observed resonances remains a topic of active research.
-They all exhibit rather sharp resonances and a strong oscillator strength that couples efficiently to light.
-As a result, even few-layer flakes show optical spectra that are shaped, not only by the intrinsic exciton responses, but also by light-guiding effects within the layered crystal eventually even causing hybridization in thicker stacks with the response commonly described in a polariton framework \cite{dirnberger2023magneto}.
-In practice, this means that excitonic resonances in multilayer CrSBr are never observed in isolation, but always in a form modified by the surrounding dielectric environment of the flake not only modifying exciton binding energies \cite{raja2017coulomb}, but even more importantly give rise to interference effects by the light propagating in these multilayer systems.
+With a direct bandgap of around 1.3 eV and an unusually high refractive index near its excitonic resonances, even tens-of-nanometers-thick CrSBr flakes exhibit pronounced interference effects dictated by van der Waals stacking rather than external nanofabrication \cite{dirnberger2023magneto,wang2023,diederich2023}.
+Previous studies have identified several excitonic resonances in CrSBr, including energetically close-lying bulk excitons and a surface-confined state \cite{shao2025}, although their microscopic origin remains under active discussion.
+These resonances are sharp and carry strong oscillator strength, which leads to efficient coupling to light.
+As a result, the optical spectra of multilayer CrSBr are shaped not only by the intrinsic excitonic response, but also by light-guiding and interference within the layered crystal.
+In thicker stacks, this interplay can even lead to hybridized modes commonly described within a polaritonic framework \cite{dirnberger2023magneto}.
+Excitonic resonances in multilayer CrSBr are therefore not observed in isolation, but in a form modified by the dielectric environment and optical interference within the stack.

+The optical response becomes particularly sensitive to magnetic order when individual layers switch between AFM and FM alignment.
+In the spectral range of interest, the dielectric response of CrSBr is dominated by a single extremely strong and sharp resonance that shifts by about 20\,meV between the AFM and FM states.
+An external magnetic field applied along the easy axis therefore does not merely shift an excitonic resonance, but modifies $\varepsilon(\omega)$ and thereby the light-guiding properties of the magnetic layer stack.

+The modified dielectric response reconfigures the propagation and interference of light in the multilayer stack.
+The number of interfaces, together with the AFM/FM layer sequence in the iMS, determines the reflectance and PL response (see SI, Figure S5), giving rise to several distinct resonances.
+This layer sequence depends on magnetic field, sweep direction, and thickness.
+In other words, the cascade of abrupt changes in the optical spectra corresponds to a discrete reconfiguration of the layered magnetic domain structure.
+The optical response therefore provides a direct fingerprint of the magnetic configuration.
+Moreover, the reflectance measurements serve as a sensitive readout of the field-written iMS state, allowing one to infer whether switching starts from the top, bottom, or inner part of the stack.